 The Internet is still very much like the Wild West.
 We lack local sheriffs and police who can cyberprotect us.
 Recent scandals revolving around social networks are examples of this.
 Businesses are highly dependent on themselves and the private sector for incident response, cyberinvestigation and forensics, and resolving cases.

 So, what will the future look like?
 Law enforcement will inevitably catch up and one day we’ll be able to dial 911 and report cybercrimes, the same as we would for any other type of crime.
 We are inching toward that future already, with local law enforcement in places such as New York City and Atlanta -- where the police departments are heavily invested in new technology and personnel around combating cybercrime.

 For even more quality news coverage, you can subscribe to any of SmartBrief’s 275+ free newsletters.

-Evan Lauterborn is manager of audience development at SmartBrief.
-He focuses on audience growth, audience retention, content and managing the @SmartBrief Twitter account.
+Evan Lauterborn is Audience & Content Development Manager at SmartBrief.
+He focuses on subscriber growth, subscriber retention, content and managing the @SmartBrief Twitter account.
 Connect with him on LinkedIn.